The most beautiful ride in the UK?

 Highlights of the routes includes the spectacular Cregennan Lakes with its views over the Mawddach Estuary, the coastal road to Fairbourne (10km) right by the sea, the crossing of three estuary bridges and the mighty Bwlch y Groes (aka Hellfire Pass) which is the highest piece of tarmac in Wales and features in Simon Warren's '100 Greatest Cycling Climbs'.

 The routes are comprehensively marshalled and sign-posted with 3 feed-stations (5 on the Long route) and riders benefit from electronic chip timing.
-You can also benefit from a free massage on your return to Aberdovey!
+You can also benefit from a massage and recovery tub whilst brandishing your finishers medal on your return to Aberdovey!

 The Cambrian Coast Sportive is proud to be part of the Celtic Series of cycling events.
 For more information on the series and other events you can enter please see the Celtic Series website.